pcm-dpc/COVID-19/.github/ISSUE_TEMPLATE/error.md

 ---
 name: Report an Error (ENG)
-about: Report and error or missing data or documentation.
+about: Report an error, missing data or documentation.
 Use this template if you are an English speaker
 ---

  <!--